 When determining how to pay for your education, it may be necessary to supplement your other financial aid with education loans.
-Federal Direct Stafford Loans, subsidized and unsubsidized, are the student's first choice in borrowing
+Federal Direct Stafford Loans, subsidized and unsubsidized, should be your first choice in borrowing.

 Once you have reached your annual Direct Stafford Loan limit, there are two additional types of education loans from which to choose:

 - Federal PLUS Loan (for parents of dependent undergraduate students or graduate students)

 - Alternative/Private Student Loan (usually available to students or parents)

 Both of these loan types are credit-based and must be approved.

 We recommend that you exhaust all aid alternatives including grants, scholarships, and federal Stafford loans prior to applying for PLUS or private loans.
 To help you understand the differences that exist between student loan types, visit the links below.

 When deciding how much to borrow to help pay for educational expenses, please consider both direct and indirect costs, which is how cost of attendance is calculated.

 Indirect costs are not be paid to FIT directly, but would include estimated expenses such as transportation, books and supplies, off-campus housing, and personal expenses.

 You may log in to MyFIT account to see the items in your estimated cost of attendance, found under My Financial Aid Award Overview.